Interview with Limahl & new release ‘Still in Love.’

 Interview with singer Limahl

-Winning the hearts of millions of fans in the 80s as the lead singer of British band Kajagoogoo.
-Limahl wowed us with debut smash-hit single ‘Too Shy’ which was followed by two more Top 20 hits, Ooh To Be Ah & Hang On Now, all of which he co-wrote.
+Winning the hearts of millions of fans in the 80s as the lead singer of the British band Kajagoogoo.
+Limahl wowed us with his debut smash-hit single ‘Too Shy’, which was followed by two more Top 20 hits, Ooh To Be Ah & Hang On Now, all of which he co-wrote.
 Embarking on a solo career, Limahl then became remembered for his incredible hit Neverending Story.

 ‘Still In Love’ is co-written & co-produced by Limah and German composer Miro Markus.
 The single celebrates Limahl’s 40 years in the music business.
 It is incredibly beautiful and poignant.
 Limahl.com/still-in-love.

 “Too Shy” is a song written and recorded by the English band Kajagoogoo, released in 1983.
 The song was an immediate hit.

 Limahl struck out on his own after leaving Kajagoogoo.
 Soon he re-emerged in the charts again with his first solo single Only For Love.

 That was quickly followed by the Giorgio Moroder–produced worldwide smash Neverending Story theme song from the 1984 hit film.
 I must have played this on repeat a few times the night before this interview.
 It evokes so many memories for people.
 If you haven’t already, you MUST watch the film.

 I loved talking to Limhal about his new single, incredible music career and finding out a little more about him.
 I chatted with him on Zoom and found the kindest and most considerate guy who welcomed talking about music, a love for him.
 I hope you enjoy the interview as much as I did.

 Can you tell me a bit more about your own personal journey?
 Your career as a pop artist then and now.